Home About Qualifications Classes Students Contact

 If you are unable to get up:

-If you do think you may have injured yourself in any way, or if you banged your head when you fell, it is important to get checked by a health professional.
-You may contact your GP, NHS Direct on 08454647 and ask for advice, or dial 999 and ask for an ambulance
+Ø If you do think you may have injured yourself in any way, or if you banged your head when you fell, it is important to get checked by a health professional.
+You may contact your GP, NHS Advice Service on 111 and ask for advice, or dial 999 and ask for an ambulance

-Younger 4 Longer Training Updated October 2011 Contact Us Site Map
+Younger 4 Longer Updated November 2023 Contact Us